peter/rails-cms-bootstrap/README.md

 There is a [demo app](https://rails-cms-bootstrap.herokuapp.com) where you can log in with admin@example.com / admin.

+*NOTE*: I have also put together a [Clojure CMS REST API based on Mongodb](https://github.com/peter/clojure-cms-api).
+For a CMS with versioning a document database seems like a good fit.

 ## Features

 * The model hierarchy is: Site -> Page -> Widget.
 The page/widget relationship